On proper splinters in positive characteristic: Finite torsors over proper splinters over a field

 \begin{theorem} Let $X$ be a proper scheme over an integral Noetherian scheme $S$ of positive characteristic and let $\pi\colon Y \to X$ be a morphism of schemes over $S$.
 Assume that $H^0(X,\mcO_X) = H^0(Y,\mcO_Y)$.
-In addition, assume either of the following\,: \begin{enumerate} \item $\pi$ is finite \'etale. \item $\pi$ is a finite torsor. \end{enumerate} If $X$ is a splinter, then $\pi$ is an isomorphism. \end{theorem} \begin{proof} Let $\eta$ be the generic point of $S$.
+In addition, assume either of the following conditions\,: \begin{enumerate}[label=\rm{(\alph*)}] \item $\pi$ is finite \'etale. \item $\pi$ is a finite torsor. \end{enumerate} If $X$ is a splinter, then $\pi$ is an isomorphism. \end{theorem} \begin{proof} Let $\eta$ be the generic point of $S$.
 It is is enough to show that the restriction $\pi_\eta \colon Y_\eta \to X_\eta$ of $\pi$ to $\eta$ is an isomorphism.
 By \cref{lem:generic_fiber_splinter}, if $X$ is a splinter, then $X_\eta$ is a splinter.
 Therefore, we may and do assume that $S$ is the spectrum of a field.
 Moreover, since a splinter is normal, we may and do assume that $X$ is connected, in which case $H^0(X,\mcO_X)$ is a field.
-By \cref{prop:torsor}, $Y$ is a splinter.
+On the other hand, by \cref{lem:splinter_ascend_pi_!}\labelcref{item:etale}, or more simply \cref{lem:splinter_ascend_pi_!}\labelcref{item:sameH0}, in the \'etale case and by \cref{prop:torsor} in the torsor case, $Y$ is a splinter.
 Since the structure sheaf of a proper splinter in positive characteristic has trivial positive cohomology by \cref{prop:semiample}, we have $\chi(\mcO_X) = \chi(\mcO_Y)=1$, where the dimension is taken with respect to the field $H^0(X, \mcO_X)$ and we conclude with \cref{lem:chi_formula_cover} that $\pi$ is an isomorphism. \end{proof}